Tooltip

 Main recommendations:

-- Ensure that the tooltip does not overlap important information for the user.
+- Ensure that the tooltip doesn't overlap important information for the user.

 Divide long text into paragraphs.